Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana bosons: Landau and dynamical instabilities

-\textit{Landau and dynamical instabilities---} We have shown that, when $\eta>1$, the spontaneous magnon supercurrent is induced and the ferroelectricity appears.
+We have shown that, when $\eta>1$, the spontaneous magnon supercurrent is induced and the ferroelectricity appears.
 However, for the ground state to remain stable, the condition $E(q)\ge0$ must hold for every $q$.
 Depending on the relationship between the parameters $u$ and $\eta$, the system might exhibit instabilities.
 This can be seen by focusing on the low-energy ($q\approx0$) behavior of the energy eigenvalue spectrum

-First, when $0\le\eta\le1$, the ground state is stable for all $u>0$.
-In contrast, when $\eta\ge1$, the ground state may become unstable.
+The ground state is stable for all $u>0$ when $0\le\eta\le1$.
+In contrast, the ground state may become unstable when $\eta\ge1$.
 More precisely, as $u$ decreases, $E(q)$ first becomes negative and eventually acquires a complex value.

 When $u<2\eta$, the energy eigenvalue becomes negative, leading to Landau instability~\cite{Biao2001,WuNiu2003}.
 In this regime, creating a quasiparticle lowers the total energy of the system, so the system spontaneously emits excitations.
 As a result, the superfluid can no longer sustain its flow, and the flow becomes dissipative.
+It should be noted that the Landau instability in our system exhibits a qualitatively different character from the conventional case.
+In usual superfluids, the Landau instability refers to the breakdown of a metastable current-carrying state, while the true ground state remains non-current-carrying.
+In contrast, in our system the electromagnetic feedback drives the formation of a spontaneous current-carrying ground state, in which the condensate acquires a finite momentum without any external driving.
+Importantly, this self-organized superflow can intrinsically exceed the conventional critical velocity, leading to a Landau instability of what would otherwise be the ground state.
+In this sense, the instability is not induced by externally imposed flow, but instead arises as an inherent consequence of the self-consistent coupling between magnon current and electric polarization.

 When $u<2(\eta-1/\eta)$, the energy eigenvalues become complex, signaling dynamical instability~\cite{Biao2001,WuNiu2003}.
 This is a stronger instability condition than the Landau instability.
 The imaginary part of the eigenvalue plays the role of a growth or decay rate, resulting in the collapse or fragmentation of the condensate.
 This condition can also be derived in an alternative manner using the ground-state energy in Eq.~\eqref{eq: ground state energy}.
 Since the third term in Eq.~\eqref{eq: ground state energy} is proportional to $n_0^2$ (noting that $\eta \propto n_0$), the expression can be rewritten as $\expval{H}=-2tn_0\cos\Delta+U_\mathrm{eff}n_0^2/2$, where